 Vacant Land – Ideal for Portfolio Diversification and for Ultimate Social Distancing

-Participate in Land Ho’s Sanctuary from Stocks and Crowds Land Liquidation which ends on Wednesday, May 6th.
-Fifty properties across this great nation are featured in this event.
+Participate in Land Ho’s Sanctuary from Stocks and Crowds Land Liquidation which ends Today at Noon EST. Fifty properties across this great nation are featured in this event.
 Options include 160 acre parcels in Texas near oil and gas activity, breathtaking large parcels and lots in Arizona and Nevada, gorgeous Florida and California lots, scenic Washington properties near water and building lots in Arkansas and Wisconsin.
 The auction also features magnificent sites in booming New Mexico, in close proximity to the new Facebook Data Facility, Manufacturing Hub and Rail Park.
 Bidding is easy and only requires a valid credit card to participate.

 About Land Ho, Inc.: